What this is

 An outside check: ATF's own ledger

-- –Form 4 Trust — our median about 26 days; ATF 25 days.
+- –Form 4 Trust — community median about 26 days; ATF 25 days.

-- –Form 1 Individual · eFile — our median 60 days (April cohort); ATF 62 days.
+- –Form 1 Individual · eFile — community median 60 days (April cohort); ATF 62 days.

 ATF Year-to-Date Finalization Rate by Form